TeaFactory-Digital/tea-factory-digital-admin-frontend/docs/v2/modules.md

 flags had no control anywhere in the console, so turning off biometric sign-in or the onboarding screens required a developer.

-Seven sections now: factory identity, **the fourteen flags**, collection points / banks / savings rates, languages and branding, the push block, and — new in v2 — the **tea-packet policy**.
+Seven sections: factory identity, **the fourteen flags**, collection points / banks / savings rates, languages and branding, the push block, the **tea-packet policy**, and the **credit rules**.
+The last two are new in v2 and both are the same kind of thing — a number the factory decides that used to require a release.

 **The flag section now says two different things**, and the distinction is v2's: some flags remove a console module *and* an app screen (`enableManure` → M7), and the